 I thought about titling this article, The Marriage Lessons I Learned From 100 Pillows.
 Sound intriguing?
 Good, because it certainly is!

 Entering into marriage, each one of us has our own preferences, peculiarities, likes, and dislikes.
-This means that the preferences and characteristics of yours and those of your spouse will most likely be different.
-Learning how to respond to the uniqueness of your spouse can make all the difference between being happy and being very unhappy and frustrated in your marriage.
+This means that your preferences and those of your spouse will most likely be different.
+Learning how to respond to the uniqueness of your spouse can make the difference between being happy or being very frustrated in your marriage.

-There were times I teased Tami about her pillows.
-Other times I complained about the storage of the seasonal pillows and having to lug them up into the attic until next year.
+There were times when I would tease Tami about her pillows.
+Other times I complained about the storage of the seasonal pillows and having to lug them up into the attic until the next year.
 And lug them back down again when the correct season approached.
-Other times, I simply showed an attitude about them.
+Other times, I simply had an attitude about those pillows.
 I am not proud of this now and saying this out loud makes me feel very vulnerable, but I did it nonetheless.

 If you have any comments or questions about this post, we would love to hear from you in the comments below.